ryouze/ryouze.github.io/content/projects/_index.md

 ### Professional Work

-Most of this code is not publicly available (subject to change).
-Some parts must remain private due to legal constraints (e.g., the `survey` repository contains personal data protected under the GDPR).
+The majority of this code is not publicly available due to legal and privacy constraints (e.g., the `survey` repository processes GDPR-protected personal data).
+Some components may be open-sourced in the future.

-For a complete overview, please refer to the [scientific paper](https://arxiv.org/abs/2404.10112) or the [project website](https://prodis-opus19.github.io/).
+For a broader overview, visit the [project website](https://prodis-opus19.github.io/) or see my [paper](https://arxiv.org/abs/2404.10112).

 - [`prodis-opus19.github.io`](https://prodis-opus19.github.io/) - Main website for the PRODIS project, built using plain HTML and CSS.
 It outlines the research goals, provides news updates, and introduces the team members.
   - `/experiment` subpage - Web-based, keyboard-driven interface used in the recording studio to administer three phonetic tasks (conversation, reading, and answering).
 All logic runs client-side.